yuranusduke/TransCNN/README.md

 #  ***Transformer in Convolutional Neural Networks***

 Unofficial toy implementation for ***Transformer in Convolutional Neural Networks***.
-There are many ambiguous points in the paper, so implementation may differ a lot in the original paper and I only get models for 256 x 256 inputs.
+There are many ambiguous points from the paper, so implementation may differ a lot in the original paper and I only get models for 256 x 256 inputs.